Tamashōhō Manpei: Makuuchi career

 Following a 10-win performance in the November 2024 tournament at the rank of jūryō 4, Tamashōhō earned a promotion to the top division (makuuchi) for the first time in his 13-year professional career.
 Tamashōhō is the first new makuuchi wrestler for Kataonami stable since the promotion of fellow Mongolian and brother-in-law Tamawashi in 2008, as well as the first top-division wrestler for his stablemaster, former sekiwake Tamakasuga.
 He is also the slowest foreign-born competitor to be promoted to the top division, having done so in 79 tournaments, and well as the eighth oldest wrestler of any nationality to do so in the post-war era.
 Tamashōhō said he was happy and was glad to achieve his goal of top-division promotion.
 His stablemaster said that he did not expect Tamashōhō to be promoted, noting that he was lucky since two of his ten wins at the prior tournament came by default and foul.

+In June 2026, it was announced that Tamashōhō and his stablemate Tamawashi would voice characters in the anime A Witch's Life in Mongol.